aliya-gamez/cgs3066_final_project/README.md

 NOTE:
-- Need to figure out how to turn ingredients and instructions into lists, aka JSON -> HTML
+- (FINISHED) Need to figure out how to turn ingredients and instructions into lists, aka JSON -> HTML
-- How to take an image as input and store it into /img/recipe
+- How to take an image as input and store it into /img/recipe (using URLs in the meantime)
-- Treating recipes like blog posts?

 **Set up PHP code:**